SunOner/sunone_aimbot/README.md

 - mouse_lock_target `bool`: True: Press once to permanently aim at the target, press again to turn off the aiming.
 False: Hold down the button to constantly aim at the target.
 - mouse_auto_shoot `bool`: Automatic shooting.
 (For some games need [arduino](https://github.com/SunOner/HID_Arduino)).
 - mouse_auto_aim `bool`: Automatic targeting.
-- mouse_native `bool`: Use windows native mouse input.
+- mouse_native `bool`: Use win32 mouse input.
+If the value is False, the ghub dll is used for movement.
 - mouse_triggerbot `bool`: Automatic shooting at a target if it is in the scope, requires the `mouse_auto_shoot` option enabled, and aiming will also be automatically turned off.
 - mouse_force_click `bool`: Shooting will be performed even if the sight is not located within the object.
 - mouse_move_by_arduino `bool`: Sends a command to the arduino to move the mouse.